 Ten colourful Christmas Nutcrackers have just arrived at The Centre adding an extra dash of festive fun to the mall – have you spotted them yet?

-Our festive art exhibition features 10 eight foot tall Christmas Nutcrackers with impressive artwork on the plinths, designed by local artists, schools and community groups who submitted their designs earlier this year.
+Our festive art exhibition features ten Christmas Nutcrackers, each measuring 10 foot tall, with impressive artwork on the plinths, designed by local artists, schools and community groups who submitted their designs earlier this year.

 It follows on from a series of year-long art and photography exhibitions, part of The Centre’s ‘Year of Kindness’ campaign which was designed to bring the community together and uplift the spirits of shoppers when they visit.